organicmaps/organicmaps/docs/INSTALL.md

   - ...and other flavors like `Huawei`.

 You can choose a build variant in Android Studio's "Build > Select Build Variant..." menu.
 There you can also choose a target architecture (Active ABI) like _x86_64_ (for e.g. emulator) or _arm64-v8a_ (many modern devices).
+In order to build the Google variant, you need a special key which only the core developers have.
+For community members who want to contribute, the best selection is "fdroidBeta" or "fdroidDebug" depending on the use case.
+The Active ABI can be set to "arm64-v8a".

-To build and run the app in the emulator or on a hardware device use a "Run > Run (android)" menu item.
+To build and run the app in the emulator or on a hardware device use a "Run > Run (android)" menu item or press the Play / Debug button on the top right of the IDE.

 To build a redistributable APK use a "Build > Build Bundle(s) / APK(s) > Build APK(s)" menu item.
 Generated APKs are stored in `build/outputs/apk/`.